 - 28. A boat shall have a mechanical propulsion system that is permanently installed or mounted in an immediately deployable position and capable of driving the boat upwind with positive progress in Force 5 (Beaufort Wind Scale) wind conditions (sustained 17 to 21 knots) without sails for ten (10) hours.
-Installation of the boat's engine must conform to ISO and/or U.S. Coast Guard or Canadian Coast Guard standards.
-(This was recommended in 2021 but is now REQUIRED) - 29.
-AIS is MANDATORY for 2023 in the Super Mac and Super Mac and Back courses as of 2023, except for solo sailors who have already completed at least twenty (20) GLSS Solo Challenges.
+Installation of the boat's engine must conform to ISO and/or U.S. Coast Guard or Canadian Coast Guard standards. - 28.
+AIS transponder identifying the yacht's position, course and speed to other craft is mandatory for all membership granting events, except for solo sailors who have already completed at least twenty (20) GLSS Solo Challenges.
+It must be turned on and transmitting for the entirety of the event. - 29.
+A SPOT or other Messaging and Tracking device using satellite communications capable of sending a manual "OK" signal and set to a ping rate of no less than every 30 minutes.
+It must be turned on and transmitting for the entirety of the event.